-Sur La Table’s cookware sale means up 55% off everything you need to feast at home
+Sur la Table’s cookware sale means up to 55% off everything you need to feast at home

 Your stress baking/cooking sprint might be still going strong.
 (Mine is.)
-And with the growing moral quandary of food delivery apps and takeout waste production, there’s never been a better time to double-down in the kitchen.
+And with the growing moral quandary of food delivery apps and takeout waste production, there’s never been a better time to double down in the kitchen.

 Sur la Table is currently having a spectacular cookware sale, with up to 55% off its most coveted collections through November 11.
-Full of high-end cookware—Le Creuset dutch ovens, Staub ceramic bakers, All-Clad skillets, and Swissmar fondue sets—the sale will help you stock your arsenal to prepare a feast.
+Full of high-end cookware—Le Creuset Dutch ovens, Staub ceramic bakers, All-Clad skillets, and Swissmar fondue sets—the sale will help you stock your arsenal to prepare a feast.

-So, you’re have a socially distanced celebration this year, the spirit of the season isn’t dead.
+So, you’re having a socially distanced celebration this year—the spirit of the season isn’t dead.
 Open up that bookmarks folder of overflowing recipes, upgrade your kitchenware collection, and give it a shot.
-If even you can’t celebrate in person with friends and family, you can still look like a pro on Zoom and when you share the results on social media.
+Even if you can’t celebrate in person with friends and family, you can still look like a pro on Zoom and when you share the results on social media.

 Here are our picks for the best of the sale.